List of world three-cushion billiards champions: History

 The first three-cushion billiards tournament took place at Mussey’s Billiard Hall in the United States in 1878.
-The winner was Leon Magnus, who received a cash prize of $75.
+The winner was Leon Magnus, who received a cash prize of $75 (equivalent to $2,274 in 2023).
 However, fans of cue sports were not immediately taken with the new sport of three-cushion billiards.
 This lack of popularity resulted in a lull in the occurrence of additional tournaments in the United States for several years.
 In the subsequent decades, the tournament was held only once in 1899 and was won by William Catton.

 The popularity of three-cushion billiards increased with the introduction of the Lambert Trophy in 1907.
 To win this trophy, a player had to defeat others in a knockout-style tournament.
 Harry Cline was the first winner of the Lambert Trophy.
 Around this time, less formal tournaments also became popular, especially in the United States.
 These were designed for both amateur and professional players, with the winner receiving a trophy or cup.
 Tournaments took place in billiard parlours with proprietors using posters to advertise the tournament events.